-She’s done a few television appearances here and there, but she’s stayed away from making that a part of her career.
-She didn’t want to fall back on her celebrity status, and in fact, Lauren had to work extra hard to prove she was more than just a celebrity.
+Although Lauren has made a few television appearances, she’s stayed away from making it her go-to career move.
+Lauren had to work extra hard to prove herself more than just a celebrity.
 She told Lucky Magazine last year:

-2. Yes, not many interns had camera crews following them, but Lauren had to work as an intern for a long time.
+- Lauren had to work for a long time as an intern, though not many other interns had camera crews following them.
 “Having a few internships under your belt before making any major career decisions is crucial.
 I cannot stress that enough,” she has said.

-4. Unlike many of her castmates, Lauren is not trying to get back on TV.
-She used TV as her leveraging point, not her career.
+- Many of Lauren’s castmates are trying to get back on TV, but she is not.
+She used TV as a way to leverage her career, not define it.
 “I hoped I didn’t [have to stay on TV],” she told Marie Claire.
 “Everybody told me to stay on TV.
 Nobody wanted me to leave.”

-5. Conrad is a social media branding genius.
-She has three million-strong Twitter following, three million Instagram fans and 907,990 Pinterest followers.
+- Conrad has an impressive social media presence with three million Twitter followers, three million Instagram fans, and 907,990 Pinterest followers.